-- Ability to gather feedback from people at point of location being impacted.
+- Ability to gather feedback from people when the location is impacted.

 - Enable your logistics teams to react sooner to prevent supply disruption.

-According to a 2019 survey conducted by Spiceworks, out of 600 businesses, 44 percent of them experienced a data breach that was caused by a third-party vendor.
-Businesses that take an active approach to third-party management cannot only effectively reduce the risk of experiencing a data breach, but also protect valuable product secrets from competitors or markets where intellectual property theft is common.
-To better protect the livelihood of their company, the following tips can help the executive leadership with third-party management.
+According to a 2019 survey conducted by Spiceworks, out of 600 businesses, 44 percent experienced a data breach caused by a third-party vendor.
+Businesses that take an active approach to third-party management can effectively reduce the risk of experiencing a data breach and protect valuable product secrets from competitors or markets where intellectual property theft is common.
+To better protect their company’s livelihood, the following tips can help the executive leadership with third-party management.

 1. Assess and manage third-party risks

-While discussing future relations and business opportunities a third-party can ultimately lead to better opportunities, it is important to understand and identify what risks that the third-party may introduce to your business.
-Making use of a risk management plan can also help better assess whether or not the new business relationship is truly worth it.
+While discussing future relations and business opportunities, a third-party can ultimately lead to better opportunities.
+It is important to understand and identify what risks that the third-party may introduce to your business.
+Using a risk management plan can also help better assess whether or not the new business relationship is truly worth it.

 2. Third-party screening and due diligence

 During the onboarding process with third-parties, businesses should screen and maintain due diligence for any risky or suspicious interactions with the third-party.
-Reviewing the location, countries of operation, and previous history are just a few steps that can help a business better understand what risks they are potentially exposed to.
-In addition to screening during the onboarding process, having due diligence and continuing screening after building a relationship with a new third-party can help businesses better protect themselves from third-party risks.
+Reviewing the location, countries of operation, and the previous history are just a few steps that can help a business better understand what risks they are potentially exposed to.
+In addition to screening during the onboarding process, having due diligence and continuing screening after building a new third-party relationship can help businesses better protect themselves from third-party risks.

 3. Fourth-party involvement

-Many third-party businesses operate with unknown or undisclosed fourth-parties that can affect the business and the members of their supply chain.
-To help mitigate against fourth-party involvement, businesses should understand if the requested service is actually provided by the third-party, or a subcontracted entity.
+Many third-party businesses operate with unknown or undisclosed fourth-parties that can affect the business and its supply chain members.
+To help mitigate against fourth-party involvement, businesses should understand if the requested service is actually provided by the third-party or a subcontracted entity.
 Businesses should also contractually bind third-parties to inform and wait for approval of any changes that could affect the relationship between your business and the third-party.

 What is a third-party risk assessment?

-Similar to performing an internal risk assessment, businesses can conduct third-party risk assessments to evaluate and identify the risks that can impact your business.
+Like performing an internal risk assessment, businesses can conduct third-party risk assessments to evaluate and identify the risks that can impact their business.
 How can the leadership team make effective decisions without identifying, quantifying, and managing the risk variables across any supply chain?
-Effectively managing partners, vendors, suppliers, and other third parties requires in-depth assessment services.
+Effectively managing partners, vendors, suppliers, and other third parties require in-depth assessment services.
 Third-party risk assessment services traditionally focused on operational risk, financial viability, compliance, and ethics.
-Now that instabilities across supply chains have been exposed, focus on fourth party risk is intensifying.
+Now that instabilities across supply chains have been exposed, the focus on fourth-party risk is intensifying.
 Fourth-party risk evaluates the effectiveness of your partners’, vendors’, and suppliers’ own third-party risk programs to identify additional risk exposure that would otherwise go undetected.

 What is third-party risk management (TPRM)?

-The ongoing evaluation of your partners, vendors, suppliers, and other entities to drive efficiencies, cost savings, and trust is key to effective third-party risk management (TPRM).
+The ongoing evaluation of your partners, vendors, suppliers, and other entities to drive efficiencies to cost savings and trust is key to effective third-party risk management (TPRM).
 The key function of the TPRM process is to understand and manage risk exposure from the third-party relationships throughout the lifecycle.
-When businesses evaluate third-parties, there are many areas that have to be examined to identify not only the risks that the third-party itself might face, but how those risks may affect your business and supply chain partners.
+When businesses evaluate third-parties, many areas have to be examined to identify not only the risks that the third-party itself might face but how those risks may affect your business and supply chain partners.

 What is supply chain management (SCM)?

-Continuing with the focus of the third-party involvement, supply chain management is another factor that businesses, especially manufacturers, need to take into consideration.
-Supply chain management is the control and management of the flow of goods and services throughout the entirety of the supply chain.
-This involves that acquisition of raw materials, gathering and processing of information and capital for supply and demand planning, production, and inventory management.
-Businesses normally utilize a combination of software and business strategy in order to create a competitive advantage against similar products or brands.
+Continuing with the focus of the third-party involvement, supply chain management is another factor that businesses, especially manufacturers, need to consider.
+Supply chain management is the control and management of the flow of goods and services throughout the supply chain’s entirety.
+This involves acquiring raw materials, gathering, and processing information and capital for supply and demand planning, production, and inventory management.
+Businesses normally utilize a combination of software and business strategy to create a competitive advantage against similar products or brands.

-Along with the management of the previously mentioned areas of the supply chain, supply chain management also covers the price, quality, and quantity of a product that is too available to potential customers.
-As all businesses understand, the quality and quantity of the commodity used for a product affect the final price of the product.
-The price of a commodity is predetermined by the popularity of the commodity for a given market.
-This price is further impacted both by the quantity and quality of the commodity.
-As the quantity of a commodity increases, the overall price can decrease but the quality of the commodity may also decrease, and vice versa.
+Along with managing the previously mentioned areas of the supply chain, supply chain management also covers the price, quality, and quantity of a product that is too available to potential customers.
+As all businesses understand, the quality and quantity of the commodity used for a product affect the product’s final price.
+The commodity’s popularity predetermines a commodity’s price for a given market.
+This price is further impacted by the quantity and quality of the commodity.
+As the number of commodities increase, the overall price can decrease, but the commodity’s quality may also decrease, and vice versa.

 How does third-party risk impact SCM?

 Supply chain management (SCM) is an expansive and complex endeavor that relies on each partner, from suppliers, manufacturers, logistics, and beyond, to perform well.
 Due to these interconnected ecosystems, effective supply chain management also requires change management, collaboration, and risk management to create alignment and communication between all the participants.
-From a technical perspective, third-party members of a supply chain can affect the security of data used by the partners of the supply chain, or even the members themselves.
-With third-party members in your supply chain that are not properly vetted, these members may become a new vector for malicious organizations to steal sensitive information about your products, clients and customers.
-Regularly checking the overall security of the environments and digital assets of the third-party can help evaluate the potential risks that could affect your business.
+From a technical perspective, third-party members of a supply chain can affect the security of data used by the supply chain partners or even the members themselves.
+With third-party members in your supply chain that are not properly vetted, these members may become a new vector for malicious organizations to steal sensitive information about your products, clients, and customers.
+Regularly checking the overall security of the third-party’s environments and digital assets can help evaluate the potential risks that could affect your business.
 However, this is just a scratch on the surface for what could lead to a potential breach.
-Having the ability to check if a third-party has leaked credentials, insecure web applications, or poorly managed system patches without having to request an intrusive scan can help your business make the important decision whether to establish a new business partnership with a third-party or not.
+Having the ability to check if a third-party has leaked credentials, insecure web applications, or poorly managed system patches without requiring an intrusive scan can help your business make the important decision whether to establish a new business partnership with a third-party or not.

-Attacks and data breaches that are related to third-party attacks not only affect the production capabilities and reputation of businesses, but can also result in expensive fines and expenses related to the type of data stolen.
+Attacks and data breaches related to third-party attacks affect the production capabilities and reputation of businesses and result in expensive fines and expenses related to the type of data stolen.
 These fines can also include the needed cost to report impact to shareholders, reporting to affected customers, and the cost to repair systems and data normally used.
-Many businesses wish that they could have a predetermined estimate of the financial impact of a data breach, while also determining the probable risk that their business will experience a breach.
-Services that use the Open Fair™ risk framework can help quantify an approximate cost value range for what your business will be expected to pay during the event of a breach, while also providing the risk probability that a breach could occur.
-This quantifiable information can help businesses justify the expenses needed for maintaining and upgrading their security.
+Many businesses wish that they could have a predetermined estimate of a data breach’s financial impact while also determining the probable risk that their business will experience a breach.
+Services that use the Open Fair™ risk framework can help quantify an approximate cost value range for what your business will be expected to pay during the event of a breach while also providing the risk probability that a breach could occur.
+This quantifiable information can help businesses justify the expenses needed to maintain and upgrade their security.

 Many years ago, Warren Buffett warned his son Howard, “It takes 20 years to build a reputation and five minutes to lose it.
 If you think about that, you will do things differently.”
 Mr. Buffet wasn’t talking about supply chain management, but the concept still applies.
-Organizations are increasingly concerned about the reputations of the third parties that source, manufacture, transport, distribute, market, and sell their products around the world.
-When assessing a third-party supplier or partner, reputation, risk, and cost are important, and not necessarily in that order.
-The following manufacturing industries benefit from knowing which vendors pose the most risk to their organizations, which can streamline the vetting and selection process.
+Organizations are increasingly concerned about the reputations of the third parties that source, manufacture, transport, distribute, market, and sell their products worldwide.
+When assessing a third-party supplier or partner, reputation, risk, and cost are important, not necessarily in that order.
+The following manufacturing industries benefit from knowing which vendors pose the most risk to their organizations, streamlining the vetting and selection process.